DC-analysis/DCTag/README.rst

       # DO NOT DO THIS IF YOU HAVE ALREADY STARTED WORKING ON SOMETHING!
       git reset --hard upstream/main
       # For this to work you have to go to your fork, "Settings".
 "Repository"
-      # "Protected branches" and deactivate "Require approval from code owners".
+      # "Protected branches" and activate "Allowed to force push" for ``main`` in the list.
       git push origin main --force

 6. Activate your virtual environment and install dctag in editable mode::